xr1140/bitaxe_frequency_sweeper/README.md

      1200,500
      1300,550
      ```
-   - Place `values.csv` in the same directory as the script or specify its path using the `--values` flag.
+   - Place `values.csv` in the same directory as the script or specify its path using the `-values` flag.

 ## Usage